raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

   //=> removeHold, deposit, availableToWithdraw, close
 ```

-This particular hack has many tradeoffs to consider, including the fact that by mutating the prototype rather than manually delegating, we make it very difficult to implement an inheritance architecture later.
+Ah, now it works semantically, at the cost of a little more complexity and some uncommon behaviour: Dynamically reassigning an object's prototype.

 > There is a valuable lesson here: When we reinvent capabilities that are built into our language or framework, we build it for the use cases right in front of us, but neglect others.
 Then we discover our error, pack more functionality to address some of the missing use cases, but neglect still others.
 Over time, our design becomes more and more baroque as we attempt to keep it harmonious with how the rest of our language or framework behaves.

-A little later, we will write a version that respects a supplied prototype, but let's move on to another consideration.
-Our little foray into correctly reflecting upon the valid methods that a state machine responds to segues into an excellent use case for reflection: Documenting our code.
+We'll take a closer look at prototypes when we talk about inheritance, but let's move on to another use case for reflection: Documenting our code.

 ---